+This is a fascinating day trip.
+You travel not only out of crowded busy beaches and cities.
+You are traveling in time to forest and mountains.
 The ‘Ex convento del Desierto de los Leones’ started as an actual convent (men’s convent).
 The land was owned by a Spanish family, de Leone, who donated it the monks.
 The location needed to be out of the way and quite (Desierto in this case means deserted), a retirement home for the monks.
 Through the Spanish order of 654 'Barefoot Carmelites’ built their men only home atop a large mountain far removed from anyone.
 Built in a mountain range with peaks soaring to over 12,000 feet the refuge is at modest 9,000.
 The first stone for the convent was laid and construction began on January 1606.
 To ensure privacy and solitude it was completely walled off with only one gate.
 A long winding road led down the mountain to another gate at the bottom.
 It was a place of meditation to get close to God and get away from the daily hustle and bustle of life in Mexico City.
 Think about that, its 1606 and these guy’s need a place to escape all the horse carts, traffic and congestion of Mexico City.
 The city had a population of about one thousand.
-Wonder what they would need today?
+Wonder what they would do today?

 The retired monks lived a silent life of reflection.
 To remind them and greet visitors a painting was posted at the only entrance.
 A father who chronicled the Barefoot Carmelites described it like this.